nuts-foundation/uzi-did-x509-issuer/README.md

 > This repository contains experimental code and is not suitable for production usage!

 ## Description

 The UZI Server Certificaat Issuer is a Go-based tool designed for issuing Verifiable Credentials signed by a UZI Server Certificaat.
 The issuer creates a did:x509 based on the PKI certificate chain.

 ## Features

-The UZI Server Certificaat Issuer generated a Verifiable Credential of type UziServerCertificateCredential with the following features:
+The UZI Server Certificaat Issuer generated a Verifiable Credential of type X509Credential with the following features:

 - The DID method is a customized did:x509 DID pointing to the x5c header.
 - The x5c filled with the certificate chain.
 The chain is built from: